swiftype/swiftype-wordpress/README.txt

 = Where do I sign up for a Swiftype search account? =

-Sign up for a free account at [http://swiftype.com](http://swiftype.com)
+Sign up for an account at [http://swiftype.com](http://swiftype.com).
+Plans start at $299.

 = Why don't search results in the Swiftype Dashboard match what's displayed on my site? =